annasli378/HandSignClassification/README.md

 ### Prerequisites
 To build this project, you require:
-* Python with installed the required libraries
+* Python with installed the required libraries: flask (for web app), open-cv, mediapipe, pickle, sklearn, tkinter (for desktop app), PIL, numpy, os, pytest

 ### Installation
 1. Clone the repo